eqlz/memory-game/README.md

 # Memory Game
 Memory game is a simple game to test how good your memory is.
 This front-end project is built via JavaScript, HTML, CSS, and Font Awesome provides symbols behind each card.

+## Version
+Version 1.0 - released on Apr 22nd, 2018

+Features to add:
+* Responsive, usable across desktop, tablet, mobile.
+* Add CSS animation, an effect of card flipping over when a card is clicked.
+* Add CSS animations when cards are clicked, unsuccessfully matched, and successfully matched.
+* Implement a leaderboard, store game state using local storage.

 ## Run The Game
 1. Download this repo, open `index.html` in your browser, or
 2. Play it at github.io [Memory Game](https://eqlz.github.io/memory-game/).